Angie-gh/adix.github.io/finalproject.md

 ### Purpose of this page:
 This is a presentation/demonstration of a final project(Hackathon) in a video.

-### Python functionalty that was included in the final project:
+### Highlighted Python functionalty included in this final project:
 Text messaging implemented to communicate web scraping results from a Podcast website.

 ### Modules used in this project: